 Individuals, communities, and societies come to understand, care, and act on climate change through their communication with other people.

-Watch this 17-minute video to hear what Dr. Katharine Hayhoe suggests.
+Watch this 17-minute video to hear what climate scientist Dr. Katharine Hayhoe suggests.

 The Science of Climate Change Communications